Anti-foreigner mob rampages in ‘march of hatred’ in South Africa

 Many South Africans accuse the foreign migrants of causing unemployment and crime, despite evidence that the migrants create jobs by opening businesses and employing locals.

-Anti-foreigner attacks, which have erupted sporadically into deadly violence since 2008, have remained frequent in South Africa this year at a time of economic stagnation, high unemployment and rising crime.
+Anti-foreigner attacks have remained frequent in South Africa this year, at a time of economic stagnation, high unemployment and rising crime.

 The attacks on foreign migrants – largely Nigerians, Zimbabweans and Congolese – have caused a growing rift between South Africa and other African countries.
 The Nigerian government has protested the attacks this week, calling on the African Union to “intervene urgently” to prevent more bloodshed.

-The violence has sparking retaliatory attacks in the Nigerian capital, Abuja, where one group of protesters on Thursday ransacked a shop owned by MTN, a South African cellphone company.
+The violence has sparked retaliatory attacks in the Nigerian capital, Abuja, where one group of protesters on Thursday ransacked a shop owned by MTN, a South African cellphone company.
 After protesting the anti-foreigner violence in South Africa, they broke into the shop and stole cellphones and laptops.
-Police were deployed to guard the shop.
+Police were deployed to guard the store.

 South Africa has suffered anti-foreigner violence in the past, mostly notably in 2008 and 2015 when dozens of foreigners were killed by mobs.
-Attacks have erupted again in Johannesburg and Pretoria over the past week, on the pretext of targeting drug-dealers and brothels.
+Attacks have erupted again in Johannesburg and Pretoria over the past week, on the pretext of targeting drug dealers and brothels.
 Dozens of foreigners saw their homes ransacked, robbed or destroyed in arson attacks.
 In one case, a beer-drinking mob invaded a Nigerian church, assaulting the Nigerian pastor and his congregants and leaving them with bloody injuries.

 At the same time, another group announced the formation of an anti-foreigner political party, South African First, which vowed to force all foreigners to leave South Africa within 48 hours of winning power.
 It claimed falsely that 13 million foreigners lived in South Africa.
 In reality, government surveys have found that only 1.6 million foreigners live in the country, less than 3 per cent of its population.